scarlehoff/pybliotecario/readme.md

     For this it is necessary to modify the file on_call.py.
 Note that this file reads the arguments defined in argument_parser.py.
 If you need (surely yes) new command line arguments, this is where you add them.

-    Example: -f test.txt, this will send the file named test.txt to your defined Telegram chat
+    Example: -i test.jpg, this will send the image named test.img to your defined Telegram chat

 ## On command: